Modular Serre Correspondence via stable pairs: Wall-crossings at critical values defined by 0-dimensional schemes

 We know that such a sequence recovers the wall $W_i$ from Lemma \ref{surjtocurve}.
-Hence, it suffices to prove that the vector space $Ext^1(\cali_{A_i|H}(1), \cali_{P_i}(2k-1+c_1))$ corresponds to the space of all possible curves $Y_i$ fitting into $W_i$.
+Hence, it suffices to prove that the vector space $\Ext^1(\cali_{A_i|H}(1), \cali_{P_i}(2k-1+c_1))$ corresponds to the space of all possible one-dimensional schemes $Y_i$ fitting into $W_i$.

-Apply the functor $Hom(-,\cali_{P_i}(2k-1+c_1))$ to the sequence
+Apply the functor $\Hom(-,\cali_{P_i}(2k-1+c_1))$ to the sequence